Hack-Club-PICT/Sentimental-Analysis/README.md

-# Sntimental-Analysis
+# Sentimental-Analysis
-Sntimental Analysis of Twitter
+Sentimental Analysis of Twitter